rocicorp/replicache/design.md

 # Data Flow

 Data flows from the client up to the Data Layer, and back down from the Data Layer to Diff Server to the Client.
-Transactions flow upstream while state updates flow downstream.
+Mutations flow upstream while state updates flow downstream.
 Any of these processes can stop or stall indefinitely without affecting correctness.

 The client tracks state changes in a git-like fashion.
-The Replicache client keeps a *head* commit pointer representing the current state of the local key-value database.
+The Replicache client has a *master* branch of commits and keeps a *head* commit pointer representing the current state of the local key-value database.
 Transactions run serially against the state in the head commit.
 The head commmit can change in two ways:
 1. write transactions: when the app runs a transaction that changes the database, the change goes into a pending commit on top of the current head.
 This new pending commit becomes the new head.
-1. state updates: when a state update is pulled from the server replicache will:
+1. sync: when a new state update is pulled from the server replicache will:
-   1. fork a new branch from the previous confirmed commit
+   1. fork a new branch (the *sync branch*) from the most recent snapshot
-   1. add a new confirmed commit with the latest state update to this branch; the branch now has state identical to the server
+   1. add a new snapshot with the latest state update to this sync branch; the branch now has state identical to the server
-   1. filter all pending commits already seen by the server.
-That is, those with ordinals less than the last confirmed ordinal for this client
+   1. compute the set of mutations to replay on the sync branch by filtering all pending commits on master that have already been applied by the server.
+That is, find all pending commits on master whose MutationID is greater than the LastMutationID of the new snapshot.
-   1. for each remaining pending commit in order, re-run it on the new branch; this extends the new branch with a pending commit for each pending transaction
+   1. for each mutation to replay in order, (re)apply it on the sync branch; this extends the sync branch with a pending commit for each mutation not yet seen by the server
-   1. set head to the end of the new branch
+   1. make the sync branch master by setting head of master to the head of the sync branch

 ## Sync

-In order to sync, the client first calls Push on the Data Layer, passing all its pending remote mutations.
+In order to sync, the client first calls Push on the Data Layer, passing all its pending mutations.
 The Data Layer executes the pending mutations serially.
-When the Data Layer executes a mutation it increments the client's latest confirmed transaction ordinal as part of the same transaction.
-If a transaction's ordinal is less than or equal to the client's last confirmed transaction ordinal or more than one more, the mutation is ignored.
+When the Data Layer executes a mutation it sets the client's LastMutationID to match as part of the same transaction.
+If a MutationID is less than or equal to the client's LastMutationID or more than one more, the mutation is ignored.

-The client then calls Pull on the Diff Server, passing the id of the latest server state it saw (this state id is found in its most recent confirmed commit).
-The Diff Server retrieves the client's last transaction ordinal and the *entire* state for the user from the Data Layer.
-The Diff Server then checks its history to see if it has a cached copy of the state the client has (as identified by state id).
-If so the new and old states are diff'd and if there is a delta a new state id is assigned, the delta is returned to the client, and the new state stored in the Diff Server's history by state id.
+The client then calls Pull on the Diff Server, passing the ServerStateID from its most recent Snapshot (as found in the most recent Snapshot commit).
+The Diff Server retrieves the client's LastMutationID and the *entire* state for the user from the Data Layer.
+The Diff Server then checks its history to see if it has a cached copy of the state the client has (as identified by ServerStateID).
+If so, the new and old states are diff'd and if there is a delta a new ServerStateID is assigned, the delta is returned to the client, and the new state is stored in the Diff Server's history by ServerStateID.
 If the server doesn't have a copy of the client's data, the full user state is returned.
-In all cases, the client's last confirmed transaction ordinal is returned.
+In all cases, the client's LastMutationID is returned.

-If Pull returns a state update to the client, the client applies a state update as described above: it forks from the previous confirmed commit, applies the state update and any pending local mutations with ordinals greater than the last confirmed transaction ordinal just received, and reveals the new state by setting head to the end of the new branch.
-The client can now forget about all pending mutations that have been confirmed, that is, all pending mutations with transaction ordinals less than or equal to the last confirmed by the server.
+If Pull returns a state update to the client, the client applies the state update as described above: it forks from the previous snapshot commit, applies any local mutations that are still pending (those with mutation ids greater than the LastMutationID indicated in the state update), and reveals the new state by setting head of master to the end of the new branch.
+The client can now forget about all pending mutations that have been confirmed, that is, all pending mutations with MutationIDs than or equal to the LastMutationID of the most recent state.

 ## Mutations outside the client